 Successful mentoring relationships facilitate knowledge sharing across the association, allowing members to learn from each other.
 It helps to bridge the gap between different generations of members, with all generations learning from each other.

-Mentoring programmes also facilitate the transfer of professional values.
+Mentoring programs also facilitate the transfer of professional values.

 Professional associations are increasingly turning towards forms of measurement of continuing professional development as a requirement for attaining and retaining enhanced membership status.